History of West Virginia: Prehistory

 Calicua first appears in DeSoto's accounts of his travels.
 Given many of the cities he visited collapsed between his visit and colonization of the east coast, many were never quite sure where to place many of the tribes he says he encountered, leading to this term being plastered generally over the area where the Fort Ancients and Monongahela culture were located on maps for many years.
 It is now believed that this was a village in what is now southern Missouri.
 Ergo, this tribe may have not even existed in the first place.

 Ouabano is not the name of a tribe, but a common Algonquian term for a shaman.
 It's possible it's even confusing a name of an actual group of Natives associated with the Mohicans that settled in Central Pennsylvania following the Revolutionary War called the Wappinger, until their removal to Wisconsin after 1830, but these Mohicans never formally settled in West Virginia.
 It usually comes up in claims of Native American Heritage among locals.

 Shenandoah were never encountered by whites in any historical account, but were well associated with the Shenandoah Valley and are brought up in the historical record twice.
-Archaeology shows a war against likely Siouan occupants of the valley from the north just before the arrival of whites.
+Archaeology shows a war against the occupants of the valley from the north just before the arrival of whites.
 One account claims the Shenandoah were at war with the Catawba and Tutelo, before being wiped out.
 All of this comes from the period of the Beaver Wars.
 What we do know is that Susquehannocks have been shown to have held parts of West Virginia north of the Potomac and east of the Monongahela when whites arrived on the continent.
 They became involved in the Beaver Wars and eventually lost to the Irpquois and were absorbed by them in the 1680s.
 Afterwards, the Iroquois went to war with the Manahoac and Saponi, most of whom fled South to live with the Catawba.
 Along with some allies from "across the mountains" before trying to return in 1701.
 Several attempts were made by whites to settle West Virginia in the late 1600s, but it was politically argued that the area belonged to the Iroquois.
 The first settlers were allowed to move in immediately after the Iroquois give up ownership, which seems to coincide with the disappearance of the Shenandoah.
 The likely conclusion is that the Shenandoah were a group of Susquehannock who were holding the area for the Iroquois and the main front in their war against the Saponi.